 Government Affairs and Advocacy

-We inform advocates and policymakers, facilitate public discussion of the needs of American Indian and Alaskan Native Children and bring together diverse people and institutions to develop the necessary policy solutions.
+We inform advocates and policymakers, facilitate public discussion of the needs of American Indian and Alaska Native Children and bring together diverse people and institutions to develop the necessary policy solutions.
 Most recently we have been working to support changes in the federal child welfare funding system to give tribal governments more secure access to federal child welfare programs and make these programs respond better to the needs of tribal communities.

 Legislative bills pending in Congress that have implications for Indian children.